roysaucedo/diy-personal-website/README.md

 ## How to edit the background
 * In the config.js file, edit the "colorScheme" value.
-* Your options are: Blue, Green, Red, & Yellow
+* Your options are: Blue, Green, Pink, & Yellow